tinoryj/SGXDedup/README.md

 ### Automatic Configuration

-In order to simplify the cumbersome installation and configuration process, we provide a one-step script for installation.
+To simplify the installation and configuration process, we provide a one-step script for installation.
 After confirming that the hardware environment supports SGX and the operating system is Ubuntu 18.04LTS, execute the following script to complete all configuration tasks.

 ```shell
 ./Scripts/environmentInstall.sh
 ```

+**Note that after the installation is complete, you may need to restart the device.
+After restarting, check whether the `isgx` device appears in the `/dev` directory.
+If it does not appear, please reinstall the SGX driver manually, and restart the computer again until the `isgx` device appears.**

 ## SGXDedup Running Guide